nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * Inputs given are case-sensitive. i.e. `add n/Chocolate Milk l/kitchen refrigerator q/2` and
   `add n/chocolate milk l/Kitchen Refrigerator q/2` can be keyed it one after the other without any error being thrown.
+* Quantity provided must be greater than 0 and should not exceed 1,000,000.

 </div>